KevinGutowski/Sketch-Updates/Sketch 54 Beta/What's New- Sketch 54 Beta.md

 - [https://github.com/BohemianCoding/SketchAPI/pull/363](https://github.com/BohemianCoding/SketchAPI/pull/363)

---
+---

 ### `console.clear` will now clear the DevTools console

 ##### More Details
-I can't get this to work 🙃
+I can't get this to work 🙃.
+It should be fixed in the next beta ([link](https://github.com/BohemianCoding/SketchAPI/issues/433)).

---
+---

 ### `selectedPage` and `selectedLayers` can now be set on the Document